sofwerx/swx-devops/README.md

 There are a number of tools that will need to be installed:

-- jq
 - aws-cli
 - terraform
 - gnupg 2.0
 - trousseau

-# jq

-If you are on a mac, you can install `jq` with Homebrew:

-    brew install jq

-Installing the `jq` package on Linux should be as simple as one of:

-    apt-get install jq
-    yum install jq

-We need this to allow our scripts to process json output.
-Learn this tool, you really want to.

 # awscli